 Scientific name: Rana temporaria

-Frogs are amphibians, coming to ponds to breed during the spring and spending much of the rest of the year feeding on dry land, in woodland, gardens, hedgerows and tussocky grassland.
-Frogs are a familiar inhabitant of garden ponds, where they lay their eggs in big clumps of spawn.
-They feed on a variety of invertebrates and smaller amphibians.
-Females are bigger than males.
+They are familiar inhabitants of garden ponds, where they lay their eggs in big 'rafts' of spawn.
+They feed on a variety of invertebrates and even smaller amphibians.

-Where: A common and widespread species found throughout the country, except for some Scottish islands, the Isles of Scilly and the Channel Islands.
+Where to findFound throughout the country, except for some Scottish islands, some of the Isles of Scilly and the Channel Islands.